 - Fill out and submit the call request form with your name, contact information, your Congress member’s name, and your script and any questions you want us to ask your Congress member’s staff.

-If I submit a call request, will my call definitely be made?
+If I submit call requests, will my calls definitely be made?
 How long will it take?

 Our volunteer availability varies.
-We will do our best to make your call within a week of when we begin calling or when you submit the call request, but if we do not have enough volunteers available, we may not be able to.
-If we know an issue has a deadline, we will try to make the call before the deadline, but can’t guarantee it.
+We will do our best to make your calls within a week of when we begin calling or when you submit the call requests, but if we do not have enough volunteers available, we may not be able to.
+If we know an issue has a deadline, we will try to make the calls before the deadline, but can’t guarantee it.

 If you include optional questions for us to ask your Congress member(s), we will only ask them if we speak directly to a staffer.
 If we leave them a voicemail, we will not include the questions as they won’t be able to respond.